Kehom/GodotAddonPack/readme.md

 * Nodes: Some Godot scenes with attached scripts that are meant to be used by attaching instances within other scenes.
 * Smooth: Largely based on [Lawnjelly's Smoothing Addon](https://github.com/lawnjelly/smoothing-addon), automates interpolation calculation of child nodes.
 * UI: Custom user interface Control nodes.
+* Database: An in game database system based on Godot Resource.
+It contains an editor plugin for easier editing of the data.

 ## Installation